4 ex-cops indicted on US civil rights charges in Floyd death - WTMJ

 To bring federal charges in deaths involving police, prosecutors must believe an officer acted under the “color of law,” or government authority, and willfully deprived someone of their constitutional rights.
 That’s a high legal standard.
 An accident, bad judgment or simple negligence on the officer’s part isn’t enough to support federal charges; prosecutors have to prove the officer knew what he was doing was wrong in that moment but did it anyway.

-If convicted of the federal counts, the sentence for each officer would be based on complicated formulas under sentencing guidelines.
-In Chauvin’s case, if the federal court uses second-degree murder as his underlying offense, he could face anywhere from 14 years to slightly more than 24 years, depending on whether he takes responsibility, said Mark Osler, a former federal prosecutor and professor at the University of St. Thomas School of Law.
-The guidelines clearly state that any federal sentence would be served at the same time as a state sentence.

-The indictment in Floyd’s death says Thao and Kueng were aware Chauvin had his knee on Floyd’s neck, even after Floyd became unresponsive, and “willfully failed to intervene to stop Defendant Chauvin’s use of unreasonable force.”
-All four officers are charged with willfully depriving Floyd of liberty without due process.
+The indictment in Floyd’s death says Chauvin kept his left knee on Floyd’s neck as he was handcuffed and unresisting.
+Thao and Kueng allegedly were aware Chauvin had his knee on Floyd’s neck, even after Floyd became unresponsive, and “willfully failed to intervene to stop Defendant Chauvin’s use of unreasonable force.”
+All four officers are charged with willfully depriving Floyd of liberty without due process, including the right to be free from “deliberate indifference to his serious medical needs.”

 According to a police report from that 2017 encounter, Chauvin wrote that the teen resisted arrest and after the teen, whom he described as 6-foot-2 and about 240 pounds, was handcuffed, Chauvin “used body weight to pin” him to the floor.
 The boy was bleeding from the ear and needed two stitches.